-I had never been quite so happy to see a state border sign as when I crossed from hilly eastern Kentucky into equally hilly western Virginia.
-Virginia was the state that would bring me to the Atlantic and, therefor, the end of the TransAmerica Trail.
+I had never been quite so happy to see a state border sign as to when I crossed from hilly eastern Kentucky into equally hilly western Virginia.
+Virginia was the state that would bring me to the Atlantic and, therefore, the end of the TransAmerica Trail.
 I was happy and excited.

-(Sidenote: technically, it wasn’t the Atlantic, but the York River, an estuary to the west of Chesapeake Bay, which itself is an estuary inland of the Atlantic Ocean)
+(Sidenote: technically, it wasn’t the Atlantic, but the York River, an estuary to the west of the Chesapeake Bay, which itself is an estuary inland of the Atlantic Ocean)

-Equally hilly terrain over the days that followed, combined with unpredictable weather patterns and the prospect of a hurricane wiped that smug smile right off my face.
+The equally hilly terrain over the days that followed, combined with unpredictable weather patterns and the prospect of a hurricane wiped that smug smile right off my face.
 Hurricane Joaquin stayed away, thankfully, but an unrelated storm system brought plenty of rain to the East Coast as well as parts of Virginia I was about to pass through.

 I took an additional rest day at Elk Garden, where I stayed at a biker hostel maintained by the local Elk Garden United Methodist Church.
 Moving towards the tail end of the cycling season, I was the only person there and passed the time with some more in-depth bike maintenance and catching up on Last Week Tonight and The Daily Show episodes.